tdesero/fast-blocks/readme.txt

 == Frequently Asked Questions ==

-= Do I have to know some PHP to use this plugin? =
+= Do I have to know PHP to use this plugin? =

 Yes! this plugin is meant to be used by developers and people that create their own themes.